Unboundedness of zero-cycles on higher dimensional Fano manifolds: Unboundedness of zero-cycles on Fano hypersurfaces of dimension

 1) The special fiber $\overline{X}$ admits a desingularization $\tau:\widetilde{\overline{X}}\rightarrow \overline{X}$ and the morphism $\tau$ is universally ${\rm CH}_0$-trivial.

 2) The smooth projective variety $\widetilde{\overline{X}}$ admits a nonzero algebraic form

-\end{theo} By specialization, we mean as usual that there is a smooth projective morphism $\mathcal{X}\rightarrow {\rm Spec}\,R$, where $R$ is a local ring (in our case, a localization of a ring of integers), whose special fiber is isomorphic to $\overline{X}$, and generic fiber is isomorphic to $X$. \begin{rema} {\rm The same result holds for cyclic double covers of $\mathbb{P}^n$, $n\geq 3$, ramified along a hypersurface of degree $2d$ with $2d\geq n+1$.
-Condition (2) above is proved in \cite[Proposition 5.10]{kollarbook}.} \end{rema} \begin{proof}[Proof of Theorem \ref{theomain}] Note that the conditions on $n$ and $d$ are the same in Theorem \ref{theomain} and Theorem \ref{theototaro}.
+\end{theo} By specialization, we mean as usual that there is a flat projective morphism $\mathcal{X}\rightarrow {\rm Spec}\,R$, where $R$ is d.v.r. (in our case, a localization of a ring of integers), whose special fiber is isomorphic to $\overline{X}$, and generic fiber is isomorphic to $X$. \begin{rema} (Cf. \cite{CTPiIzvestya}.) {\rm The same result holds for cyclic double covers of $\mathbb{P}^n$, $n\geq 3$, ramified along a hypersurface of degree $2d$ with $2d\geq n+1$.
+Condition (2) above is proved in \cite[Proposition 5.10]{kollarbook}.} \end{rema}

+\begin{proof}[Proof of Theorem \ref{theomain}] Note that the conditions on $n$ and $d$ are the same in Theorem \ref{theomain} and Theorem \ref{theototaro}.
 Let $\mathcal{X}^0\rightarrow B^0$ be the universal smooth hypersurface.
-By standard arguments playing on the countability of the relative Chow varieties of $(\mathcal{X}^0){(N/B)}\times_{B^0} \mathcal{X}^0$ (see \cite{voisininvent}), the set of smooth complex hypersurfaces of degree $d$ and dimension $n$ with bounded ${\rm CH}_0$ group is a countable union of closed algebraic subsets in the parameter space $B^0$, so in order to prove that the very general one has unbounded ${\rm CH}_0$ group, it suffices to prove that there exists one smooth hypersurface of degree $d$ and dimension $n$ with unbounded ${\rm CH}_0$ group.
+Using Lemma \ref{lemmanew16juillet}, one proves by standard arguments playing on the countability of the relative Chow varieties of $(\mathcal{X}^0)^{(N)/B}\times_{B^0} \mathcal{X}^0$ (see \cite{voisininvent}), that the set of smooth complex hypersurfaces of degree $d$ and dimension $n$ having bounded ${\rm CH}_0$ is a countable union of closed algebraic subsets in the parameter space $B^0$, so in order to prove that the very general one has unbounded ${\rm CH}_0$, it suffices to prove that there exists one smooth hypersurface of degree $d$ and dimension $n$ with unbounded ${\rm CH}_0$.